Dyalog/dyalog-jupyter-kernel/docs/install.md

 ## Troubleshooting

 ### Python is not found
-> If you get the message
+> Python is not always available on the PATH on Microsoft Windows after installation.
+If you get the message
 > ```
 > python : The term 'python' is not recognized as the name of a cmdlet, function,  script file, or operable program.
 > ```